Joe E. Brown: Film career

 Brown had already prepared for his imminent departure.
 In April 1936 he signed with independent producer David L. Loew for a series of comedies.
 This was front-page news in the trade: "Brown goes over to Loew about August, or perhaps slightly later this year.
 The producing alliance between Loew and the comic runs for a period of two years and calls for the production of three features a year.
 Distribution through RKO is assumed to preclude a deal now in negotiation", Motion Picture Daily observed, "and was seen as merely one in a series of outside deals to come."
 That's exactly what happened: the six Loew-Brown features were ultimately handled in turn by three different studios: RKO, Columbia, and MGM.

 Joe E. Brown left Loew in 1938 when his two-year contract lapsed.
 While his brand of broad comedy was still popular, it was somewhat old-fashioned, much like the slapstick efforts of Laurel and Hardy.
 As a result, Brown was now being handed "B" pictures for Paramount (one film), Columbia (three films), and finally Republic (four films).
 The Republics were his last starring vehicles.
 From this point on, Brown continued in films but in guest appearances and character roles.

+Radio

+Beginning in 1938 Brown had a comedy-variety radio show, The Joe E. Brown Show, on the CBS network.
+The September 21, 1939 episode was captured in the 1939 WJSV broadcast day recordings.
+In 1944, on the Blue Network (soon to become ABC Radio), he hosted Stop Or Go, a radio quiz show aimed at servicemen.